-For one, processing ACH payments instead of paper checks allows for faster deposit verification.
+For one, processing ACH payments through Virtual Terminals allows for faster deposit verification.
 Most providers that do ACH check processing offer next-day funding, which means you’ll get your money deposited into your account within a day.
 That’s much quicker than the typical seven to 10 days it takes for paper checks to clear.

 ACH processing sends quicker alerts of rejects or NOCs, so there’s less time between the initial payment and notifications of delays.
 You also gain the ability to collect hands-off recurring payments.
 Instead of collecting mailed-in checks, you can set up a custom schedule to automatically bill your customers’ accounts.
 With the ability to store accounts on file, you can also re-charge your customers for one-time transactions.

 Instead of using duplicate checks to create a paper trail of transactions, ACH payments allow you to produce a receipt that is stored in the cloud for quick reference.
 The receipt can be emailed to the customer for her records, and a signature can be captured in-person or remotely to ensure that the transaction has been authorized.

 Instead of using duplicate checks to create a paper trail of the transactions, ACH payments allow you to produce a receipt that is stored in the cloud for quick reference.
 The receipt can be emailed to the customer for their records, and a signature can be captured in-person or remotely to ensure that the transaction has been authorized.